 A request for grade revision is a request for another professor to re-evaluate your work.

-Following a grade revision, you may receive a higher mark, a lower mark, or a mark of equal value to the original mark.
+If you request a grade revision, keep in mid that you may receive a higher mark, a lower mark, or a mark of equal value to the original mark.

 Thus, requesting a grade revision is not always the most appropriate way to solve certain problems.
-For example, in many cases, a grade review is of little use to a student; i.e., if you were misinformed by your professor about which chapters were subject to examination or if you found the examination too lengthy in comparison to other course evaluations etc. When this is the case, we suggest you write to the Chair of the Department or to the Academic Unit of the course in question in order to discuss the situation and offer alternative solutions to the problem at hand.
+In fact, in many cases, a grade revision is of little use to a student; i.e., if you were misinformed by your professor regarding which chapters were subject to examination, if you found the examination format unfair, if you did not receive your accommodations during the exam, etc. If your problem would not be solved by a grade revision, we suggest you write to the Chair of the Department or to the Academic Unit of the course in question in order to discuss the situation and offer alternative solutions to the problem at hand.

 Where do I start?